silverbulletmd/silverbullet/README.md

 deno task check
 ```

-To build it in a docker container:
+To build it in a docker container (no Deno install required):

 ```shell
 docker build -t silverbullet .
 ```

-and to then run it:
+To run:

 ```shell
 docker run -p 3000:3000 -v <PATH-TO-YOUR-SPACE>:/space silverbullet